bmcage/ardublockly/README.md

 ![Blockly4Arduino site screenshot][blockly4arduino_screenshot]

+## ArduinoBuilder integration
+Blockly4Arduino can use [ArduinoBuilder][19] to integrate cloud compilation of Arduino Sketches.
+The chrome extension required locally is: https://chrome.google.com/webstore/detail/limahhklinobffpljkonpenchljefiag/

+See the ArduinoBuilder link for how to install it on your server.

 # Ardublockly
 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].